jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Cyberreason-Ransomware-The-True-Cost-to-Business-2022.md

 take the threat of ransomware seriously and are indicators that these organizations simply aren't prepared.

-11
+10

-RANSOMWARE
+RANSOMWARERANSOMWARE

+\| WHY ORGANIZATIONS CHOOSE TO PAY A RANSOM

 Top
 Motivations
 to Pay

-\| WHY ORGANIZATIONS CHOOSE TO PAY A RANSOM
+11

 49%

-TO AVOIDREVENUE LOSS
+TO AVOID REVENUE LOSS

 41%

 TO EXPEDITE RECOVERY

+27%

+TO RECOVER DATA

 34%

 SHORT\-STAFFED
-27%
-TO RECOVER DATA

 28%

 TO AVOID DOWNTIME THAT COULD
 RESULT IN INJURY OR LOSS OF LIFE

-12
-RANSOMWARE
+\| WHY ORGANIZATIONS CHOOSE TO PAY A RANSOM

 The decision to pay a ransom demand is not easy, especially for organizations with a critical infrastructure designation like those